EmbeddedEnterprises/service/README.md

 ### Authentication example

-First you have to start the crossbar broker configured for authentication in the background.
+First you have to start a WAMP router configured with authentication in the background:

 ```sh
 $ docker run -p 127.0.0.1:8080:8080 \